 - Lost Property Office

 - The Mayor of Scaredy Cat Town

 Lost Property Office

-Lost Property Office is a new speakeasy cocktail bar launched by award-winning bartender Rich Woods, aka ‘The Cocktail Guy’ who has shaped the cocktail menus of numerous leading London bars and restaurants such as Gold Notting Hill, SUSHISAMBA, and Duck and Waffle.
+Lost Property Office is a speakeasy cocktail bar launched by award-winning bartender Rich Woods, aka ‘The Cocktail Guy’ who has shaped the cocktail menus of numerous leading London bars and restaurants such as Gold in Notting Hill, SUSHISAMBA, and Duck and Waffle.
 The intimate space mixes comfort with classic styling and can only be accessed through a secret door within BrewDog Waterloo’s 27,500 sq ft venue.
 This hidden gem showcases classic cocktails, reimagined using modern culinary techniques.
 Creativity and unique flavour pairings underpin the menu, with the Martini Roulette serving as the bar’s signature experience.
 Exceptionally succinct with a well-appointed menu that features an intimate collection of cocktails, from a Full Flex (Manhattan) – Bourbon, Blended Sweet Vermouths, Cacao Butter, Ancho Chilli & Grapefruit Oils to a Lagerita (Reformed Margarita) – Hopped Tapatio Tequila, Clarified Lime, Blood Orange and Bergamot, topped with a Beer Cloud and seasonal micro flowers and leaves.

 01 The Sidings, London SE1 7BH; waterloolostpropertyoffice.co.uk